 US designers samuel and teresita cochran founded the sustainably minded interactive technology

-. the cochran's are a brother-and-sister-team and have created the
+office SMIT. the cochran’s are a brother-and-sister-team and have created the

 ‘grow I and II’ and the ‘solar ivy’ devices. all devices are still in concept phase and the team is

 collecting funding to put them in production, planned for 2011.

 wattcher helps you save energy. when you switch on an electrical appliance it will

 display that extra power consumption and gives you insight into your energy behavior.